 New editions

-When a new edition of a dataset is received, the system must replace the previous edition, along with the new edition of the dataset.
+When a new edition of a dataset is received, the system must replace the previous edition, along with its updates, with the new edition of the dataset.

 Exchange Set

 Data which conforms to this product specification must be delivered by means of an exchange set.

+Components of the exchange set

 An exchange set will consist of one or more S-130 datasets.
-Each exchange set will include a single (XML) catalogue file, S-130 exchange set catalogues conform to S-100 5.1.0 Part 17, figure 17-7 without modification, containing discovery metadata for each S-130 dataset.
+Each exchange set will include a single (XML) exchange catalogue file containing discovery metadata for each S-130 dataset.
+S-130 exchange set catalogues conform to S-100 5.2.0 Part 17, clause 17-4.5.

-S-130 Exchange set structure conforms to S-100 5.1.0 Part 17, figure 17-3 without modification.
+S-130 Exchange set structure conforms to S-100 5.2.0 Part 17, clause 17-2.
+Since S-130 exchange sets do not contain ISO metadata files, the corresponding components are omitted from Figure 9-1 below.

-9
+Figure 9-1 - S-130 Exchange set components

+Exchange set structure